Former SEC Enforcement Attorney · 9 Years, SEC Division of Enforcement

 Frederick M. Lehrer offers flat-fee arrangements for most securities law services, providing transparent, predictable pricing.
 Clients pay a monthly flat fee for ongoing legal services, with registration statements and large document preparation also offered on a flat fee basis — making budgeting straightforward for startups and established companies alike.

 Frederick M. Lehrer spent nine years as an enforcement attorney in the SEC's Division of Enforcement, where he investigated and prosecuted fraudulent schemes and violations of federal securities laws.
-He also served three years as a Special Assistant United States Attorney in the Southern District of Florida, giving him unique insight into how regulators think and act.
+During three of those years he served concurrently as a Special Assistant United States Attorney in the Southern District of Florida, giving him unique insight into how regulators think and act.

 Have a question not listed here?
 Contact us for a free consultation.